-1 Definition extracted from Directive 2003/125/EC of 22 December 2003 implementing Directive 2003/6/EC of the European Parliament and of the Council as regards the fair presentation of investment recommendations and the disclosure of conflicts of interest (§ 3, Article 1)
+13 Definition extracted from Directive 2003/125/EC of 22 December 2003 implementing Directive 2003/6/EC as regards the fair presentation of investment recommendations and the disclosure of conflicts of interest (§ 3.
+Article 1)

-2Definition extracted from Directive 2003/125/EC of 22 December 2003 implementing Directive 2003/6/EC of the European Parliament and of the Council as regards the fair presentation of investment recommendations and the disclosure of conflicts of interest (§4, Article 1)
+14Definition extracted from Directive 2003/125/EC of 22 December 2003 implementing Directive 2003/6/EC as regards the fair presentation of investment recommendations and the disclosure of conflicts of interest (§4, Article 1)

-3 See Article 3.1.10 of the General Regulations of the Conseil des Marchés Financiers.
+See Article 321-32 of the General Regulation of the AMF (previous art.
+3.1.10 of the General Regulations of the Conseil des Marchés Financiers.

-Sell side analyst: Analyst who produces research and disseminates it to clients, unlike a buy side analyst (q.v.), who simply produces it.
+Sell side analyst: Analyst who produces research and disseminates it to clients, unlike a buy side analyst (g.v.), who simply produces it.
 Sell side analysts advise sellers and clients, and work for financial companies in the broad sense of the term (investment firms, investment banks, etc.).
 Derivatives analysts are sell side analysts.

-Staff14: Individuals acting under the authority or on behalf of an authorised provider in providing investment services, related services and ancillary services.
+Staff16: Individuals acting under the authority or on behalf of an authorised provider in providing investment services referred to in Article 311-1 of the AMF General Regulations.

 Syndicate: Group of investment service providers that agree to jointly effect a securities transaction.
 Syndicates are often set up to handle issues of securities (company formation, capital increase, debt issue, etc.) and are known as issuing syndicates (they generally comprise three groups with different responsibilities: managers, underwriters and the selling group).
-Syndicates are also formed for other purposes, e.g. initial public offerings15.
+Syndicates are also formed for other purposes, e.g. initial public offerings17.